km360/ig-followers/README.md

 # Instagram Followers Utility
 - `unfollow.py` prints out users who do not follow you back.
-- `follow.py` print out users you do not follow back.
+- `follow.py` prints out users you do not follow back.

 ## Usage
 1. Request your account data from your Instagram account in JSON format.
 Instructions can be found [here](https://help.instagram.com/181231772500920).